gerwitz/hgc-v12/src/site/writing/2004/2004-01-04-ordinary-people.md

 ---
 title: Ordinary People
 categories:
-- uncategorized
+- work
 content-tags:
+- code
+- development
-- tagless
+- design
 ---

 Great quote from [Tim Bray on the "View Source Lesson"][1]:

-	"At this point, the RDF evangelists pipe up and say ?Well, Ordinary People (tm) don't have to look at the source, there will be tools to sort all that out.?
+> At this point, the RDF evangelists pipe up and say "Well, Ordinary People (tm) don't have to look at the source, there will be tools to sort all that out."
 Sorry, I just don't believe that.
 If, in 1994, you'd needed DreamWeaver or equivalent to write for the Web, there wouldn't be a Web today."

    [1]: http://www.tbray.org/ongoing/When/200x/2003/05/21/RDFNet